How to Deal with a Stubborn Child – Tips for Parents

 Problems With a Stubborn Child

-Parenting a stubborn child is not an easy task every little thing can turn into a struggle each day if you do not find a solution fast.
+Parenting a stubborn child is not an easy task.
+Every little thing can turn into a struggle each day if you do not find a solution fast.
 You may have come across plenty of information on how to control stubborn child behaviour, but every day is a new challenge.
 Disciplining a stubborn child might not be the best solution in all instances and finding a workaround might be more effective.

-- Fussy Eaters
+1. Fussy Eaters

 Most children can be fussy when it comes to food and meals and more so if the child has a stubborn streak.
 Being sneaky can be helpful here and try serving small portions of different food to your child and let them choose what they want to eat more of.
-You can also try to make food interesting by coming up with creative recipes with nutritious ingredients.
+You can also try to make food interesting by coming up with creative recipes with healthy ingredients.
 Also, try to involve your kid in mealtime chores such as setting the table.
-Rewarding them such as a favourite dessert for finishing meals can also smooth things faster.
+Rewarding them such as a favourite dessert for finishing their meals can also smooth things faster.

-- Homework Blues
+2. Homework Blues

 See if your child has difficulty completing the assigned homework or is overwhelmed by the amount to be written or learned.
 If that seems to be the case, you could break it down into shorter pieces to be completed in phases.
 Taking short breaks in between might get it done quicker than in one sitting.
 Another option is to combine it with another activity.
 For instance, learning spellings can be done while you are watering the garden with your child helping you out.

-- Wardrobe Battles
+3. Wardrobe Battles

 A popular cause of discord, this occurs every time your child wants to wear something that is not appropriate for the occasion or weather outside.
-One way of reducing the friction is to sort out your child’s clothes and alternate them every couple of weeks.
+One way of reducing friction is to sort out your child’s clothes and alternate them every couple of weeks.
 Also, put away the outfits that are season inappropriate, so there is one less reason for conflict.
 Anytime you want your child to change clothes, lay out two or three different outfits and ask them to choose.
 This way, they are happy about making the decision, and you are not pulling out your hair!

-- Bedtime Struggles
+4. Bedtime Struggles

 As bedtime approaches, your child starts running around and attempts to pump up the adrenaline, so they don’t fall asleep easily.
 So, around 30 minutes before it is lights out turn on some soothing music and dim the lights.
 Switch off the television and get your child to change into their pyjamas.
 Avoid a fight here by giving your child the option of choosing the nightdress and wearing it or taking your help.
 Just before setting them towards the bedroom, take a few minutes to connect with your child by asking them if they had anything to share about their day or just a simple question of whether it was a good day or a bad one.

 Having a stubborn child is not a bad thing.
 In fact, it has been seen that children who have these characteristics often turn out to be achievers in academics as well as in their work life.
 They are less susceptible to give in to peer pressure which helps them steer clear of wrong things that their friends might be into.
-Practicing effective discipline and making an effort to understand your child can go a long way in helping them turn into responsible adults albeit strong-willed.
+Practising effective discipline and making an effort to understand your child can go a long way in helping them turn into responsible adults albeit strong-willed.